pphotography/Darktable_Marketing/readme.md

 # Darktable website banners #

 ## Introduction ##
-This repository contains resources for crating Darktable web banners in common image dimensions used in advertizing campaigns.
+This repository contains marketing material for the open source software Darktable.
+Currently we have web banners in common image dimensions used in advertizing campaigns.

 ## Guide ##
+### Folder structure ###
+- Assets: Resources used during the image generation process but not are essentially
+- Export: Exported images
+- Source: Source files to edit

+### File names ###
+### Inkscape setup ###